Graduate Catalog

 Licensure and Certification

 Graduates who complete the degree and licensure program will be recommended by Lewis & Clark to the Oregon Teacher Standards and Practices Commission (TSPC) for a School Psychologist License.
 Applicants from Oregon-approved programs must apply for licensure within three years following completion of their respective programs.
 If more than three years elapse before application is made, the candidate must qualify for recommendation under rules for licensure in effect at the time of application.
 Graduates also have the option of applying to the National Association of School Psychologists for the National Certificate of School Psychology (NCSP).
-Holders of the NCSP may be eligible for an abbreviated process as they apply for out-of-state school psychology licenses.
+Holders of the NCSP may be eligible for an abbreviated process as they apply for out-of-state school psychologist licenses.

 School Psychologist License-Only

-Note: No applications for the licensure-only program will be accepted in 2023/24.
+Note: No applications for the licensure-only program will be accepted in 2024-2025.

 Students with a master's, specialist's, or doctoral degree in counseling, psychology, special education, or a related field may qualify for admission into the School Psychologist License-Only program.
 Students in the licensure program who are not seeking a specialist's degree may petition to waive required coursework based on competence, experience, and/or equivalent graduate credits from other institutions.
 Upon admission, transcripts of previous graduate work and supporting documentation are evaluated by a faculty committee to determine which courses will be waived and to develop an individualized program plan for licensure as a school psychologist.
+The program of study is created from review of petitions submitted by the candidate to waive coursework based on competence equivalency (restricted to certain courses and the internship can not be waived).

 Licensure Requirements